How to Find the Best Meal Replacement Shakes for Diverticulitis

 He or she may recommend you use meal replacement shakes to fill in gaps in your diet.

-Meal replacement shakes can be a convenient option for people who have difficulty stomaching solid foods during flare-ups.
+Meal replacement shakes can also be a convenient option for people who are transitioning back to solid foods following a flare-up.

 Not all meal replacement shakes are created equal, however.